 Others recommended a more relaxed approach.

 The one thing everyone agreed on is exposure.
-Conversations, singing, stories, various activities are the right way to go.
+Conversations, singing, stories, and various activities are the right way to go.

-My friend’s daughter enjoys baking with a grandma who speaks the minority language, and she recalls the words of baking in that language.
+My friend’s daughter enjoys baking with a grandma who speaks a minority language, and she recalls the words of baking in that language.

 As always, understanding comes before speaking.
-Holidays with the grandmas, friends who speak the same languages are all very helpful to develop speaking skills.
+Holidays with the grandmas and friends who speak the same languages can help develop speaking skills.

 The more we expose the child to a language, the more they will understand and later, speak.
 And eventually, they will get there.

-One of the humps on the road to be trilingual is the child’s confidence in the language.
+One of the humps on the road to being trilingual is the child’s confidence in the language.
 If they speak a minority language at home, they might feel shy to speak it in public.